Justin42/ols-autoindex-standalone/README.md

 #### To force enable for all directories:
 - Enable auto indexing at the vhost level
-- Ensure AutoConfigURI points to the location. `/lsws/share/autoindex_custom/default.php`
+- Ensure AutoIndexURI points to the location. `/lsws/share/autoindex_custom/default.php`

 #### To enable for user selected directories:
 - Place .htaccess with rewrite to `/_autoindex/default.php` in desired directories (applies to subdirectories).